Purpose: Learn how you can create return rules to have more control over which items your customers are allowed to return, and from which countries.

 - Enter a default return fee in euros and click

-Set up your Return rules
+Set up your return rules

 - In your Sendcloud account, navigate to Settings () > Return rules > Click on

 New return rule

-- Choose an IF condition (From country/To country), a determination (Is/Is not)* and an action to apply (Return fee is)
+- Give your new rule a Name, choose an IF condition (for example From country), a determination (Is/Is not)*, a value (for example Germany) and an action to apply (for example Return fee is)

 Save return rule